 EFTPOS only transactions.
 Masks are mandatory while using this service.

-We are excited to let you know that with the latest easing of COVID-19 restrictions our Recreation Centres will be able to open further.
+We are excited to let you know that with the easing of COVID-19 restrictions our Recreation Centres are open with some density limits.

 6am – 8pm weekdays